Mahomes, Donald highlight AP NFL All-Pro Team

 And already have developed.

-Chicago also had four All-Pros: edge rusher Khalil Mack, cornerback Kyle Fuller, safety Eddie Jackson and punt returner Tarik Cohen.
+The Chicago Bears also had four All-Pros: edge rusher Khalil Mack, cornerback Kyle Fuller, safety Eddie Jackson and punt returner Tarik Cohen.

-Two players made All-Pro for the fifth time: Houston edge rusher J.J.
-Watt and Carolina linebacker Luke Kuechly.
+Two players made All-Pro for the fifth time: Houston Texans edge rusher J.J.
+Watt and Carolina Panthers linebacker Luke Kuechly.

 "To be able to get back to the top level of the game and know that I still have things to improve on and things that I want to get even better at, it's exciting."

-Brothers also were voted to the squad: the Chiefs' Kelce and Eagles center Jason Kelce.
+Brothers also were voted to the squad: the Chiefs' Kelce and Philadelphia Eagles center Jason Kelce.

 The All-Pro team had a split of 14 AFC and 14 NFC members.
-There were 16 newcomers: Mahomes; Schwartz; Fuller; Jackson; Cohen; Saints receiver Michael Thomas; Packers left tackle David Bakhtiari; Eagles interior defensive lineman Fletcher Cox; Patriots cornerback Stephon Gilmore; Chargers defensive back Desmond King and special- teamer Adrian Phillips; Jets kick returner Andre Roberts; and the four rookies.
+There were 16 newcomers: Mahomes; Schwartz; Fuller; Jackson; Cohen; Saints wide receiver Michael Thomas; Packers left tackle David Bakhtiari; Eagles interior defensive lineman Fletcher Cox; Patriots cornerback Stephon Gilmore; Chargers defensive back Desmond King and special-teamer Adrian Phillips; Jets kick returner Andre Roberts; and the four rookies.

 "I think I really took a lot of pride in leadership," said Wagner, who got 49 votes.
 "I knew that was going to be big if we were going to be successful.
 I knew I was going to have to up my role in that, up my mindfulness in that.
 I was really conscious of that and just making sure I was, when it came to getting back to the defense I looked at it from a different lens."